bvn13/lor-cryptomsg/README.md

 **Description**: Crypto-Messages for [Linux.Org.Ru](https://linux.org.ru)

+Use this [link](http://travistidwell.com/jsencrypt/demo/index.html) to generate RS key pair.

 1) Set up your private RSA key into script after it have been installed in TemperMonkey.

 2) Set up your public RSA key into your profile description field on LOR like: